mbucchia/OpenXR-Toolkit/upscaling.md

 - A value above 100% represents the ratio "target display resolution _over_ application rendering resolution".
 The higher the value, the lower the application rendering resolution.
 For example, a value of 200% means that the application rendering resolution will be calculated to produce a target display resolution twice higher.
 If the target display resolution is 2200x2200 pixels, then the application will render at a resolution of 1100x1100 pixels.

 - A value below 100% represents the ratio "application rendering resolution _over_ target display resolution".
 This is how the upscaling factor was specified in the previous version of the NIS Scaler.
-Low lower the value, the lower the application rendering resolution.
+The lower the value, the lower the application rendering resolution.
 For example, a value of 50% means that the application rendering resolution will be half of the target display resolution.
 If the target display resolution is 2200x2200 pixels, then the application will render at a resolution of 1100x1100 pixels.

 Note that even with an upscaling factor set to 100% (no upscaling), some benefit can be seen from adjusting the sharpening.